Musxeto/demo-prism-db/ReadMe.md

 # Database Query Studio

-A modern, full-stack database management platform built with React, FastAPI, and MySQL.
+A modern, full-stack database management platform built with React, FastAPI, and support for multiple database systems (MySQL and PostgreSQL).
 This application provides a comprehensive interface for managing database connections, browsing schemas, executing queries, and analyzing results.

 ## 🚀 Quick Start Guide